matheusgomes062/hotel-search/README.md

 pnpm lint
 ```

-### 🤖 Running hotel-search-challenge
+### 🤖 Running hotel-search

-Use the following command to run hotel-search-challenge:
+Use the following command to run hotel-search:

 ```sh
 pnpm dev